Back to Living Real Change

 Chronic total occlusion recovery

-However, after having the life-saving cath lab procedure, he says he is now able to perform activities he couldn’t before, such as walking and playing outside with his dog.
-Now he’s “enjoying life like a real person should.”
+However, after the life-saving cath lab procedure, he says he can now perform activities he couldn’t before, such as walking and playing outside with his dog.
+Now, he’s “enjoying life like a real person should.”

 His advice to other patients with chronic total occlusion?